cosmos/cosmos-rust/cosmos-sdk-proto/README.md

 The goal of this crate is to provide complete proto struct definitions for interacting with a Cosmos SDK blockchain.

-Currently this crate only provides a minority of the many total structs exported by proto files.
+Currently, this crate only provides a subset of the many total structs exported by Cosmos SDK proto files.

 Pull requests to expand coverage are welcome.